Ratakor/zpotify/README.md

 Commands:
-  print       Display current track info in a specific format search      Search a track, playlist, album, or artist with a TUI play        Play a track, playlist, album, or artist from your library pause       Toggle pause state prev        Skip to previous track
+  print       Display current track info in a specific format play        Play a track, playlist, album, or artist from your library pause       Toggle pause state prev        Skip to previous track